 Sure I can sing, what good is that?
 I had been singing all my life, but I enjoyed it too much to think I could make any real money at it… I sang.
 When I finished everybody in the joint was crying in their beer.

 Holiday was discovered, casually but nevertheless, then rushed onstage in a new career.
-But even financial successes, deep friendships, and sold out shows could not begin to compensate for the extremely low wages, constant bigotry, oppression and, as James Baldwin so eloquently put it, a complete disconnect between reality and imagination.
+But even financial successes, deep friendships, and sold out shows could not begin to compensate for the extremely low wages, constant bigotry, oppression and, as James Baldwin so eloquently wrote in his essays on the consciousness required to induce social harmony, a complete disconnect between reality and imagination.

 You can be up to your boobies in white satin, with gardenias in your hair and no sugar cane for miles, but you can still be working on a plantation.
 Take 52nd Street in the late thirties and early forties.
 It was supposed to be a big deal.
 ‘Swing Street,’ they called it.
 Joint after joint was jumping.
 It was this ‘new’ kind of music.
 They could get away with calling it new because millions of squares hadn’t taken a trip to 131st Street.
 If they had they could have dug swing for twenty years.
 By the time the ofays got around to copping ‘swing’ a new-style music was already breaking out all over uptown.
 Ten years later that became the newest thing when the white boys downtown figured out how to cop it.